Fall is for Foraging

 “In the fall, I especially like wild onion, purslane and Turk’s cap,” Mosquera says.
 “I’ll infuse vinaigrettes with Turk’s cap blossoms, or use them in marinades much as you would hibiscus blossoms (roselles).
 The leaves can be sautéed, stir-fried or steamed and the berries are edible as well.
 Foraging increases my awareness of what’s practically underfoot—even in the concrete jungle.”

-Chef Erin Smith, a native Houstonian, became interested in foraging about a decade ago, fueled by others who were passionate about wild edibles and happy to teach her.
+Chef Erin Smith, a native Houstonian and co-owenr of Feges BBQ, became interested in foraging about a decade ago, fueled by others who were passionate about wild edibles and happy to teach her.
 “It really opens your eyes to what’s right in front of you that’s edible,” she says, “and when it’s at the height of freshness.”

 Foraging bring immediacy to a chef ’s repertoire, as these wild ingredients are ephemeral, becoming available for only a short time.
 Smith counts chanterelles among her favorite fall forageables, but warns that they—as do many other mushrooms—have a deadly doppelgänger so positive identification is imperative so as not to confuse one with its toxic look-alikes.